benergize/bautofill/README.md

 # bautofill
-Very simple Javascript autocomplete/autofill library for input fields.
+A very easy to use Javascript autocomplete/autofill library for input fields.